-This Glossary was developed on 2008/9 by EMA's Digital Council and is a living document.
-Please submit updates and additions to email@example.com for vetting through the Digital Council. (updated April 2013)
+This Glossary was developed on 2008/9 by OTT.X's Digital Council and is a living document.
+Please submit updates and additions to email@example.com for vetting. (updated April 2013)

 AAF (Advanced Authoring Format): Refers to the standardized metadata definitions that are used to exchange metadata between creative content workstations.
 This “format” has been created primarily for postproduction use.
 The AAF includes a rich set of composition metadata that can be used to describe the components making up a program or production.
 It is worth noting that the definition does provide for “essence” exchange as well as metadata exchange.